manyids2/hmm.nvim/README.md

 with an infinite pannable canvas, colorschemes, file explorer etc.

 Tested for use as standalone app, powered by `NVIM_APPNAME` from neovim.
+In other words, this requires no knowledge of vim, and does not mess with your current vim config.
+It is intended as plug and play replacement for h-m-m.

 Automatically installs needed dependencies ( i.e. plugins ) using [lazy.nvim](https://github.com/folke/lazy.nvim).